annalr99/GameOfLife/README.md

 # GameOfLife

-# wen run our game in a web server
+# when run our game in a web server

 # the languages used are HTML, CSS AND Javascript